Zhong-Lab-UCSD/HiCtool/tutorial/normalization-yaffe-tanay.md

 # Data normalization with explicit-factor correction model of Yaffe and Tanay

-This pipeline illustrates the procedure to normalize Hi-C **intra-chromosomal contact data only** following the explicit-factor model of [Yaffe and Tanay](http://www.nature.com/ng/journal/v43/n11/abs/ng.947.html).
+This pipeline illustrates the procedure to normalize and visualize Hi-C **intra-chromosomal contact data only** following the explicit-factor model of [Yaffe and Tanay](http://www.nature.com/ng/journal/v43/n11/abs/ng.947.html).

 ## Table of contents